-What you see here is our former home page image.
-You know, the one with the culinary consumer research and product/menu development terms.
-In this post, we dive in deep to tell you what all of those terms mean, and, consequently, all that we do here at Food & Drink Resources.
+The picture you see below is a screenshot of our former home page image.
+In this post, we dive in deep to tell you what all of those recipe/menu development terms mean, and, consequently, all that we do here at Food & Drink Resources.

 Concept Ideation – Look at industry and consumer trends as well as a client’s target market to brainstorm new ideas for branding, products, menu items, and restaurant concepts.